How to Find a Top-Performing Realtor in 30 Minutes or Less

 A bad real estate agent could be one who isn’t a good fit for your needs or one who won’t get the job done.
 If you see any of these red flags, get another agent.

-Pushy with an agenda, too much pressure: Ever got the feeling that a salesperson cares less about putting you in the right car and more about their commission?
+• Pushy with an agenda, too much pressure: Have you ever had the feeling that a salesperson cared less about putting you in the right car and more about their commission?
 The same can be true for some real estate agents.
 When an agent is pressuring you to accept an offer that doesn’t fit your most important needs, take a step back.
-Also, pay attention to signs that your agent is misreading your cues — such as failing to even ask for what you want — or not listening to your answers.
+Also, pay attention to signs that your agent is misreading your cues — such as failing to even ask what you want — or not listening to your answers.

 Differences between agents for buyers and sellers